smithlabcode/dnmtools/documentation/docs/multistat.md

 ## Description

-The `multistat` program is similar to [roi](../roi), but instead of creating a BED file with averge methylation levels from a single counts file, it takes as an input the output of [merge](../merge) with tabular format (i.e. using the `-t` flag to make a data frame).
+The `multistat` program is similar to [roi](../roi), but instead of creating a BED file with averge methylation levels from a single counts file, it takes as an input the output of [merge](../merge) with tabular format (i.e. using the `-tabular` flag to make a data frame) and using the `-radmeth` flag to remove suffixes that are not used in this program.
 In other words, `multistat` takes a data frame as input and produces a data frame as output.

 The input of `multistat` starts with a line with `2n` column names, with each column name appearing sequentially twice.
 The file is then followed by a set of